Cray-HPE/docs-csm/operations/security_and_authentication/Restrict_Access_to_NCN_Images_S3_Bucket.md

    10.252.1.14
    ```

-1. Add the MTL subnet (needed for network boots of NCNs)
+4. Add the MTL subnet (needed for network boots of NCNs).

    ```bash
    ncn-m001# echo '10.1.0.0/16' >> allowed_ncns.lst
    ```

-1. Verify the `allowed_ncns.lst` contains contain NMN addresses for all management NCNs nodes and the MTL subnet (10.1.0.0/16)
+5. Verify the `allowed_ncns.lst` contains contain NMN addresses for all management NCNs nodes and the MTL subnet (10.1.0.0/16).

    ```bash
    ncn-m001# cat allowed_ncns.lst